TimeToBuildBob/ai-adoption-score/README.md

 npm start
 ```

-Don't forget to add your environment variables in Vercel's dashboard if using the backend.
+Add environment variables before deploying if using the backend.

 ## Project Structure